 ___ Regenerate Lib/pydoc-topics.py.

-cd to the Doc directory and type ``make pydoc-topics``.
+While still in the Doc directory, run ``make pydoc-topics``.
 Then copy

 ``build/pydoc-topics/topics.py`` to ``../Lib/pydoc_data/topics.py``.

 (and any fixes you made in the docs).

 points to the right branch in the hg repository (or ``default`` for

 unstable releases of the default branch).

 ___ Bump version numbers via the release script.